Createdd/Writing/2022/articles/setupNewMac.md

 From official docs; Screenshot by author

-It is straight forward and gives me all the infos I need when working with my code.
+It is straightforward and gives me all the info I need when working with my code.
 This is set by default.
-However if you want to change it or have a look in the file follow the instructions.
+However, if you want to change it or have a look in the file follow the instructions.

 For setting the theme I refer to the docs: